jarkko2/WebsocketExample/README.md

 # Websocket Tutorial
-This is an simple chat example project on Angular 16 and Node.js websocket
+This is a simple chat example project on Angular 16 and Node.js websocket

 ## Install and test
 * Run `npm install` on frontend and backend